franklinqin0/blog/docs/views/leetcode/leetcode.md

 - [Two Sum](two_sum)
 - [Longest Common Subsequence](longest-common-subsequence)

-## Language I used
+## Languages I used

-I previously used `Java` extensively, but will use `Python3` from now on for the speed, simplicity and elegance.
+### Java

+I previously used `Java` extensively, because one of my best friends said Java gives you a better time to explain the underlying data structure.

+### C++

+I was actually learning the language and am now reading many solutions in this language.
+However, C++ is known for a steep learning curve, and I don't think it's a good idea to write my solution while checking how to do a thing in it.

+### Python 3

+My officially first programming language is Python 2, from which I learned if, for, while, simple but useful data structures like list and map, and finally even a little OOP before learning Java.
+Several years later, Python is extinct and Python 3 inherits the speed, simplicity and elegance.

+Thus, now I am using Python 3.

-## Edge Cases
+## Edge Cases - A Note for Myself

-Watch out for the following edge cases:
+ALWAYS watch out for the edge cases, typical ones including but not limited to:

 - empty string
 - empty array